Max Bennett (musician): Career

 In 1969, Bennett served as the principal bassist for Frank Zappa's Hot Rats project.
 According to Bennett, "I was not familiar with Zappa’s music.
 Our paths never crossed.
 I was never a big fan of avant garde music in that sense.
 It was while I was working in the studio, what was it, 1967 [sic], I think?
 And I got a call from John Guerin.
 He said, ‘Get your stuff over to TTG’—that was in Hollywood—‘I got a double session for you with Frank Zappa.’
 So we get there and we worked two double sessions for two nights.
 And that was the album, that was Hot Rats.”
-He also played on subsequent Zappa albums such as Chunga's Revenge.
+He also played on subsequent Zappa albums such as Hot Rats follow-up Chunga's Revenge, and the intermediate sessions eventually given archival release as Funky Nothingness.
+In 1976 Bennett performed the bassline of "Gonna Fly Now", the theme song from the movie Rocky, composed by Bill Conti.

 His studio work also included bass on the 1969 Lalo Schifrin soundtrack to the 1968 film Bullitt as well as Greatest Science Fiction Hits Volumes 1-3 with Neil Norman & His Cosmic Orchestra.

 In 1973, Guerin and Bennett joined Tom Scott's L.A.
 Express alongside Joe Sample and Larry Carlton.
 After recording their eponymous debut album, the jazz fusion quintet served as the core band for Mitchell's Court and Spark (1974).
 A subsequent iteration of the group (including guitarist Robben Ford and pianist Larry Nash) backed Mitchell on the live Miles of Aisles (1974) and recorded two smooth jazz albums for Caribou Records following Scott's departure in 1976.
 After the band's dissolution, Bennett formed his own group, Freeway.
-He continued to perform with his last group, Private Reserve, until his death in 2018.
+Later on, he formed another live performance group, Private Reserve.
+Max continued to be active as a prominent musician in San Clemente and the Orange County, CA area until his death in 2018.